cjimti/mk/_posts/2018-07-10-team-kubernetes-remote-access.md

     env: dev
 ```

-The filename is not essential.
-I use a numeric value to represent an order in which to apply the configuration followed by the `kind` of the kubernetes object to create.
+The filename is not important.
+I use a numeric value to represent a suggested order in which to apply the configuration, followed by the `kind` of the kubernetes object to create.
 However, this is not a rigid rule across all projects and only the [namespace[

 The `labels` section is optional and only used to give additional sections capabilities to command-line and automated tools.